Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Competitive Algorithm for Arbitrary Usage Distributions

-Now, recall the final online algorithm \salg\ experiences true stochasticity in usage.
-Let $\delta_i=\sqrt{\frac{2\log c_i}{c_i}}$.
-When $t$ arrives, \salg\ takes input $\{x_{it}\}_{i\in I}$ from \galg\ and samples a number $u\in U[0,1]$.
-Laying down the values $\frac{1}{1+\delta_i}x_{it}$ on the real line in arbitrary but fixed order over $i$, \alg\ matches $t$ to $i$ if $u$ falls in the relevant interval and $i$ is available.
-If $i$ is unavailable then $t$ is left unmatched. \begin{lemma} For every resource $i\in I$ we have, $\salg_i \geq \frac{1-c^{-1}_i}{1+\delta_i} \galg_i$. \end{lemma} \begin{proof}{Proof.} The proof rests simply on showing that for every $(i,t)\in E$, $i$ is available at $t$ w.p. at least $1-c^{-1}_i$.
-This implies a lower bound of $\frac{1-c^{-1}_i}{1+\delta_i}x_{it}$ on the expected reward from matching $i$ to $t$, completing the proof.
-To prove the claim, for any edge $(i,t)\in E$ let $\onee( i,t)$ indicate the event that some unit of $i$ is available in \salg\ when $t$ arrives.
-Let $\onee(i\to t)$ indicate the event that the independent random variable $u$, sampled at $t$, dictates that $i$ is matched to $t$.
-W.l.o.g., we independently pre-sample usage durations for every possible match and let $\onee(d_t> a(\tau)-a(t))$ indicate that the duration of usage pre-sampled for (a potential) match of $i$ to arrival $t$ is at least $a(\tau)-a(t)$.
+so this is a valid distribution over resources.
+If the sampled resource is unavailable, then $t$ is left unmatched.
+In the next lemma, we show that at any given arrival, the sampled resource is available with high probability (w.h.p.). } \begin{lemma} Let $\salg_i$ denote the expected reward generated from matching resource $i$ in \salg.
+We have, $\salg_i \geq \frac{1-c^{-0.5}_i}{1+\delta_i}\, \galg_i\,\, \forall i\in I$. \end{lemma} \begin{proof}{Proof.} The proof rests on showing that for every $(i,t)\in E$, $i$ is available at $t$ with probability (w.p.) at least $1-c^{-0.5}_i$.
+This implies a lower bound of $\frac{1-c^{-0.5}_i}{1+\delta_i}x_{it}$ on the expected reward from matching $i$ to $t$, completing the proof.
+To prove the claim, for any edge $(i,t)\in E$, let $\onee( i,t)$ indicate the event that some unit of $i$ is available in \salg\ when $t$ arrives. { Let $\onee(i\to t)$ indicate the event that \salg\ selects $i$ to match to $t$.
+The occurrence of this event is independent of the availability of resources and

+here the expectation is w.r.t.\ the independent rounding that occurs at $t$.} W.l.o.g., we independently pre-sample usage durations for every possible match and let $\onee(d_t> a(\tau)-a(t))$ indicate that the duration of usage pre-sampled for (a potential) match of $i$ to arrival $t$ is at least $a(\tau)-a(t)$.
 Now, the event that a unit of $i$ is available when $t$ arrives is equivalent to the following event,

 The probability that this event occurs is lower bounded by the probability of the following event occurring,